FOREX-Euro dips after EU summit; more pain to come

 the Bank of Tokyo-Mitsubishi UFJ.

-buy up bonds of debt-laden euro zone states, a move that could
+Bank to buy up bonds of debt-laden euro zone states, a move that

 Following the summit, which some had hoped would provide